maxim-saplin/finetuning/README.md

 - qlora_oastt2.py
 - galore_oastt2.py

-Chatting to a trained model (loaded from a checkpoint of HF hosted model):
+Chatting to a trained model (loaded from a checkpoint or HF hosted model):
 - chat_pipe.py

 Misc files are old WIP.